globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_MASTER.md

 Reports should be generated from durable operational intelligence whenever practical.

-29. CONTINUOUS IMPROVEMENT
+CONTINUOUS IMPROVEMENT

 The operating cycle is:

-Evidence
-   ↓
-Understand
-   ↓
-Recommend / Investigate
+Evidence↓Understand↓Recommend / Investigate↓Implement↓Measure↓Learn↓Improve
-   ↓
-Implement
-   ↓
-Measure
-   ↓
-Learn
-   ↓
-Improve

 New evidence should improve the understanding of the business without destroying historical context.

-30. PRODUCTION INFRASTRUCTURE
+PRODUCTION INFRASTRUCTURE

 Current GCM OS production infrastructure includes: